AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 ## Hybrid filtering {#hybrid-filtering}

-Hybrid filtering applies a JCR filter before loading the result set into memory for AEM filtering.
+Hybrid filtering combines JCR filtering with AEM filtering.

+It applies a JCR filter before loading the result set into memory for AEM filtering.
 This (should) reduce :

-* the result set loaded into memory, as the JCR filter removes superfluous results in advance
+* the result set loaded into memory, as the JCR filter removes superfluous results prior to this

 * the cost of reading large sets of JCR nodes from the repository